ColinHeathman/godot-aseprite-spritesheet-importer/README.md

 ## Compatibility

-This addon was developed using Godot 4.1.1.stable, and should work with any 4.x version
+This addon was tested using Godot 4.4.1-stable, and should work with any higher version

 The addon should also be compatible with [Aseprite Wizard](https://github.com/viniciusgerevini/godot-aseprite-wizard) if you want to use both in your project.